kopop8/Better-MURA-v1.11/README.md

 Code is provided to fix the directory names with the new labels.
 ## Usage
-Download or GIT clone repository.
+1. Download or GIT clone repository.
-Put MURA folders in this directory. python renamer.py
+2. Put MURA folders in this directory.
+3. python renamer.py
+4. When programm finishes the directorie are now named according to the new csv files